kingd290/SwiftSnap/README.md

 - Creates snapshot of Multiple EBS Volumes
 - Retains only the latest N snapshots (controlled by `num_snapshots_to_retain` in the script).
 - Logs events to a file (`snapshot_log.txt`).
+- Tagging the snapshots with useful metadata
+- Send notifications via email after snapshot creation
+- Error handling

-**New features added to `list_snapshots.py`**
+**Features added to `list_snapshots.py`**
 - Deleting Snapshots: Added a function that allows to delete snapshots based on certain criteria, such as age or specific tags
 - Copying Snapshots: Added a function that enables you to copy snapshots to another AWS region, helping with cross-region disaster recovery

-**New features added to `create_snapshot.sh`**
-- Tagging the snapshots with useful metadata
-- Send notifications via email after snapshot creation
-- error handling

 ## Usage